sirpaulmcd/sirpaulmcd.github.io/markdown/Blog/Blog.md

 ---

 # Blog

-All blog postings can be found via table below.
+All of my blog postings can be found via table below.